Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Introduction

 \subsection{Our Framework and Contributions}

-We develop a framework for analyzing spam MEV and the interplay with blockchain design choices.
-We model spam bots as actors competing among themselves for opportunities on-chain, and study how the resulting equilibrium spam volume depends on the block space limit $\bsmax$, the minimum gas price $\gpmin$, and the transaction fee mechanism.
-We measure the impact of spam along three dimensions: \emph{user welfare} (aggregate surplus of users), \emph{validator revenue} (total fees collected from all transactions), and \emph{network externality} (the cost borne by the network for provisioning block capacity and processing transactions).
-These metrics are formally defined in \cref{sec:modeling} along with our model for user demand, TFM and users' and spam bots' utility.
+We develop a framework for analyzing spam MEV and its interaction with blockchain design choices.
+We model spam transactions as competing for on-chain opportunities, and study how equilibrium spam volume depends on the block space limit $\bsmax$, the minimum gas price $\gpmin$, and the transaction fee mechanism.
+We evaluate the impact of spam on user welfare, validator revenue, and network externality.
 Our main results are:

-\begin{enumerate}[leftmargin=*] \item \textbf{Closed-form equilibrium spam volume and gas prices} (\cref{subsec:equilibrium-random}): The equilibrium spam volume takes one of three forms: (1) no profitable entry for spam transactions, (2) an equilibrium determined entirely by $\gpmin$ when slack blockspace is available and spam does not interfere with or crowd out other users, or (3) a congested equilibrium given by a closed-form expression.
-The three regimes are clearly characterized based on block capacity $\bsmax$.
-The equilibrium gas price remains at $\gpmin$ in the second scenario, and is driven up by spam only in the third scenario.

-\item \textbf{User welfare, revenue and externality characterization along with trade-offs} (\cref{subsec:welfare-analysis}): We analyze these metrics in equilibrium and characterize the trade-off regions between user welfare on one side, and revenue and externality on the other side.
-We study the loss in user welfare (and increase in revenue and externality) compared to a baseline world where no spam exists.
-The loss in welfare is maximized when block capacity exactly equals the quantity demanded by users at the floor price $\gpmin$, where spam causes maximum displacement.
-We show that the design parameters where users are most harmed by spam is also where the network's revenue gain from spam is largest.

-\item \textbf{Parameter-setting guidance} (\cref{subsec:parameter-guidance}): We characterize the joint choice of $(\bsmax, \gpmin)$, showing that the effective ceiling on useful block capacity is $B_{\mathrm{plat}}$ and that the optimal strategy depends on the tradeoff between user welfare and network externality.
-We show that as blockspace is scaled, spam consumes an increasing proportion of the marginal capacity added.
-Consequently, we give precise guidance on setting design parameters that significantly reduce spam at the cost of relatively small reduction in user welfare (due to low-value users). \item \textbf{Priority fee ordering} (\cref{sec:priority-fee-ordering}): We extend our theoretical analysis to an approximate priority fee ordering (PFO) TFM where blocks are divided into sub-blocks ordered by gas prices, with ordering in each sub-block being random.
-We show that priority ordering reduces spam by making early block placement expensive, and compute the equilibrium spam volume and outcome metrics.